Frequently Asked Questions

 ☥) Why does your site spell /sS kmt/ "Sesh Kemet" when that is not accurate?

 Is that the answer you wanted?
 It's a bit of a long winded answer isn't it?
 The true answer is even more long winded than this.
 And which should I choose Old, Middle, or Late Egyptian also what dialect Upper or Lower Egyptian?
-So in short yes I am well aware that's not how it's pronounced and this is a carry over from just simply adding an "e" place holder for the vowels when they first cracked the language.
+So in short yes I am well aware that's not how it's pronounced and this is a carry over from just simply adding an "e" place holder for the vowels when they first cracked the language and whne Budge wrote his dictionaries.
 If you click on the Etymology page you will see the extent of my knowledge on the subject.

 ☥) Help !
 I need some sort of starter guide?